Exploring the Historic Beauty of Anopolis Village, Heraklion with Julie's Crete

 The village is becoming increasingly popular with tourists with many deciding even to invest in small second home's here, buying cottages to relax away mostly during the summer period.
 The village has a rich history of battles and hardships yet it's proud and friendly inhabitants extend warm welcomes to everyone .
 We encourage our guests to visit the magnificent St Yiannis Monastery (which is in fact in full view anyway from your balcony!)

-The village of Anopolis is three kilometres from the local beaches of Kokkini Hani.
-The largers beaches along the jagged coastline offer Watersports,boat trips and there is always plenty of space to relax as well as enjoy delicious meals at the many tavernas dotted along it's coast.
+The village of Anopolis is hidden above the hill, three kilometres from the beach resort of Kokkini Hani.
+The larger beaches along the jagged coastline offer opportunities to enjoy Watersports, boat trips, and there is plenty of space to relax, as well as enjoy delicious meals at the many tavernas overlooking the sea.